 The other is my OBT, who has webbed up and buried a record FIVE water dishes.
 That said, I DO pour water onto her webbing for her to drink (and due to the water proof qualities of the webbing, the puddle usually remains for a day or two).
 She is also due for a rehousing soon, and when the time comes, she’ll get a larger enclosure and a heavier dish.

 Do I get why an experienced keeper might tire of cleaning and refilling a Ts water dish every time the animal decides to bury it?
 Heck, yes.
 And do I fault that keeper for using his or her experience to make the decision that keeping the dish full is just a waste of time?
 No way.
 In this instance, the keeper is relying on his/her experience to make an informed decision about the husbandry needs of the animal.
 If I’m being honest, I have two G. pulchripes juveniles that flip or fill up their water dishes so much, I’ve stopped worrying about keeping them filled.
-Although I still clean out and fill the bowls on occasion, it’s must less regularly than I do with my other Ts.
+Although I still clean out and fill the bowls on occasion, it’s much less regularly than I do with my other Ts.
 Would I fault a keeper for giving up entirely in a similar situation?
 As long as the tarantula was thriving, no.

 Video of a young A. versicolor drinking from an open dish.
 Thanks again to Jesse Tibodeau!